nicolelau/liferay-learn/docs/dxp/7.x/en/installation-and-upgrades/upgrading-liferay-dxp/advanced-upgrade-topics/configuring-the-data-upgrade-tool.md

 The data upgrade tool upgrades the core and installed modules.
 You can use text files or the tool's command line interface to configure your upgrade.

 Liferay DXP bundles (e.g., the DXP Tomcat bundle) include the upgrade tool.
-If you installed Liferay DXP manually, you can download the upgrade tool separately:
+If you installed Liferay DXP on an application server, you can download the upgrade tool separately:

-* _Liferay DXP 7.2_: Go to the [*Downloads* page](https://customer.liferay.com/group/customer/downloads) and select the _DXP 7.2_ product and the _Product/Service Packs_ file type.
+* _Liferay DXP_ (Subscribers only): Go to the [*Downloads* page](https://customer.liferay.com/group/customer/downloads) and select the DXP version and the _Product/Service Packs_ file type.
 In the listing that appears, click _Download_ for the _Liferay DXP Upgrade Client_.

-* _Liferay Portal CE 7.2_: Go to the [_Downloads_ page](https://www.liferay.com/downloads-community) and select _Download_ for _Liferay Portal Tools for 7.2_.
+* _Liferay DXP CE_: Go to the [_Downloads_ page](https://www.liferay.com/downloads-community) and select _Download_ for _Liferay Portal Tools for 7.x_.

 ## Using the Command Line to Configure the Upgrade Tool